Browse our full suite of resources on early childhood development.

 - Reduce stimulation—lights, sights, sounds, and textures—for your baby.
 Sometimes less stimulation leads to less crying, especially for babies with colic.

-- Give your baby a break.
-When nothing works to soothe your baby, give your baby a chance to try to soothe herself by putting her down in a safe place for 5–10 minutes.
+- Give the baby a break.
+When nothing works to soothe a baby, give your baby a chance to try to soothe herself by putting her down in a safe place for 5–10 minutes.
 In fact, sometimes our efforts to comfort our babies actually overstimulate them and increase their distress, rather than soothe them.
 Putting them down can actually be calming.
 Babies sometimes need a break from touching, talking, and interacting.
-If your baby doesn’t calm down, no harm is done.
-You have gotten a few well-deserved minutes to rest and might have a little more energy to care for your baby.
+If a baby doesn’t calm down, no harm is done.
+You have gotten a few well-deserved minutes to rest and might have a little more energy to care for the baby.

 - Remember the crying will end.
-Usually the worst of crying and colic is over by the time your child is 4 months old.
-If your baby does have colic, it does not mean that he will be a difficult toddler.
+Usually the worst of crying and colic is over by the time a child is 4 months old.
+If a baby does have colic, it does not mean that he will be a difficult toddler.
 Colic will end.

 - Share your feelings.
 Talk to your partner, friends, and family.
 Look for parent or parent–child groups.
 In some communities there are also child development centers that provide support and guidance to parents struggling with their infants’ excessive crying.
 It can be very helpful to talk to other parents coping with similar challenges both to feel less alone and to share ideas and strategies.
 Ask your health care provider about these resources.